sv-Tjipto/recycling_thesis/README.md

+# Recycling Thesis
-This is a project about Visual preception on Recycling
+This is a fullstack project in collaboration with my friend's thesis.
+This project also lets me explore on Backend(Server side ) function like Node.js.